MicrosoftDocs/azure-devops-docs/docs/artifacts/overview.md

 ## Other package types

 Need to host other package types (Docker, CocoaPods, and so on)?
-Tell us on the [Azure Artifacts UserVoice](https://visualstudio.uservoice.com/forums/330519-team-services/category/145266-package-management).
+Use the **Suggest a feature** link in [Visual Studio Developer Community](https://developercommunity.visualstudio.com/spaces/8/index.html).